 Attendance Justification Toolkit

-Show Them Why: 2017 BC Economic Summit - Making Waves
+Show Them Why: 2018 BC Economic Summit - Accelerate Your Economy

 Attending the BCEDA BC Economic Summit will be the most cost-effective professional and organizational development choice you make all year.
 It is the most relevant and densely-packed educational and networking opportunity available to anyone with economic development responsibilities.
 The informative keynote addresses, breakout sessions, and other learning opportunities will enable you to expand your industry knowledge, learn about game-changing trends, share new ways to improve productivity and competitiveness, and enhance the practice of economic development to build your community of tomorrow from the ground up.
 You will learn the state of some of BC’s key economic sectors and how you can play a role in ensuring that your community benefits.